Henne believe caring for our clothing has a positive environmental impact on the overall garments footprint.

 - Always store your knits folded.

-- Pilling of wool, especially cashmere & mohair is normal and is a natural reaction specially on any loosely/short spun yarns when the fibres are exposed to rubbing during wear.
-Pilling can be easily removed with a sweater comb or a pilling remover.
+- Pilling of wool, especially cashmere & mohair is normal and is a natural reaction especially on any loosely/short spun yarns when the fibres are exposed to rubbing during wear.
+Pilling can be easily removed with a sweater comb or a pilling remover to extend the life time of your knitwear.

 DON'T: